Pentagon report accuses China of trying to undermine US defense industry

 China's Foreign Ministry denied any wrongdoing and called the allegations "nothing but speaking on hearsay evidence, confusing right and wrong and creating something out of thin air."

-Hours after his speech, Bloomberg News published a bombshell report alleging the Chinese military hid tiny microchips in computer motherboards sold to major US companies such as Amazon and Apple.
+The news came as Bloomberg News published a bombshell report alleging the Chinese military hid tiny microchips in computer motherboards sold to major US companies such as Amazon and Apple.

 That technology allowed hackers to access any network that included the altered equipment, according to Bloomberg.
 Apple and Amazon have both denied the report.